-OMB Approval No. 2577-0157 (Exp.
-01/31/2017) U.S. Department of Housing Certification of Payments and Urban Development. to Influence Federal Transactions Office of Public and Indian Housing
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing

 Applicant Name

 Housing Authority of the County of Tulare

-Program/Activity Receiving Federal Grant Funding
+Program/Activity Receiving Federal Grant Funcing

-Moving to Work Annual Plan - FY 2020
+Moving to Work Annuel Plan - FY 2021

-The undersigned certifies, to the best of his or her knowledge and belief, that :
+The undersigned certifies, to the best of his or her knowledge and belief, that:

-- (1) No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or amployed of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in curruction with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement. - (2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions. - (3) The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcentracts, subgrants, and contracts under grants, leans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
+- (1) No Federal appropriated funds have been paid or with se gaid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or officer or employee of Congress, to un employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of my I ederal Joan, the entering into of any cooperative agreement, and the extension, communication, measure, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement. - (2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or alternating to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lubbying, in accordance with its instructions.